ManoManoTech/loggia/README.md

 We may drop the support for a Python version before its end of life, to keep the codebase up to date with the latest Python features: i.e. we will endeavor to support either the last 3 or 4 stable Python releases.

-We don't plan to support ealier versions or different runtimes.
+We don't plan to support earlier versions or different runtimes.